Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 While Ethereum's current rollup-centric roadmap focuses on data sharding to make L2s cheaper rather than L1 execution parallelization, Solana's single-shard design with protocol-level parallel scheduling delivers high throughput with predictable performance when account conflicts are minimized.
 The composability gap becomes more apparent when comparing Solana's atomic cross-program calls to the challenges of maintaining atomicity across Ethereum's multi-rollup ecosystem.

+From a user‑experience perspective, this "monolithic" single‑state design is simpler today than Ethereum's modular, rollup‑centric approach.
+On Ethereum, users often hop across heterogeneous L2s—with different fee tokens, bridge UX, finality semantics, VM compatibility (some EVM, some not), and even distinct block explorers and RPC quirks.
+On Solana, there is one global state, a cohesive ecosystem of explorers and wallets, and atomic composability within transactions across the whole network.
+The result is fewer context switches and less UX friction—though L2 UX may converge as standards and shared infrastructure mature.

 ### Address Types and Account Management

 Solana uses two fundamentally different types of addresses that serve distinct purposes in the ecosystem.
 Regular addresses work like traditional crypto wallets, functioning as base58-encoded Ed25519 public keys where Ed25519 represents a modern, fast cryptographic signature scheme.
 Users control these addresses with private keys, operating just like Bitcoin or Ethereum wallets in familiar ways.

-**Program Derived Addresses (PDAs)** represent a revolutionary departure from this traditional model.
+**Program Derived Addresses (PDAs)** represent a departure from this traditional model.
 These are addresses that don't have private keys at all.
-Instead, programs generate them deterministically using seeds through a mathematical process: `hash(program_id + seeds + "PDA")`.
-The construction ensures no corresponding private key exists, meaning only the program that created a PDA can authorize transactions from it.
+Instead, programs generate them deterministically using seeds, the program ID, and a bump value through SHA-256 hashing, with the result forced off the Ed25519 curve to ensure no corresponding private key can exist.
+Only the program that created a PDA can authorize transactions from it via `invoke_signed`.

 This design solves the fundamental custody problem that plagues traditional escrow systems.
 Traditional escrow requires someone to hold private keys, creating inherent trust issues and potential points of failure.
 With PDAs, the escrow program itself controls the funds directly.
 No human can steal them because there's literally no private key to compromise.
 It's essentially like having a robot bank teller that follows programmed rules but can't be bribed, coerced, or compromised.